flyntwp/generator-flynt/README.md

 This project is maintained by [bleech](https://bleech.de).

-Main people in charge of the repo are:
+The main people in charge of the repo are:

 - [Dominik Tränklein](https://github.com/domtra)
 - [Doğa Gürdal](https://github.com/Qakulukiam)